 Dealing only in the historic first neighborhoods surrounding the city has allowed Jessica to gain a deep understanding of her market and the unique issues that come with older homes.
-Add to that a solid grasp of historic construction and renovation and Jessica brings an uncommon and highly useful base of knowledge and experience to her clients.
-Whether you are a buyer or seller, let Jessica’s knowledge, experience, and focus work to your benefit.
+Add to that a solid grasp of historic construction and renovation and Jessica brings an uncommon and highly useful base of knowledge and experience to the agents of First Neighborhoods to help them better serve their clients.